chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

     |app_resource|

 #.
 Open a new tab in Chrome and use the bookmark for **app.acme.com** or enter http://app.acme.com in the browser address.
-You should reach the applicaiton.
+You should reach the application.

     |acme_app|